Can I get a referral in a workers’ compensation claim?

 Interestingly, the term “referral” is not defined in Georgia Workers’ Compensation law.
 However, it does allow for these referrals and consultations at the Employer/Insurer’s expense provided the claim has been accepted.
 The code states that the authorized treating physician “may arrange for any consultation, referral, and extraordinary or other specialized medical services as the nature or the injury shall require without prior authorization from the Board.”
 See, O.C.G.A.
 34-9- 201 (b).
 Insurance companies, however, are reluctant to pay for these referrals and often require “pre-certifications”.
 Unfortunately, these pre-certification procedures generally delay treatment to the injured worker.
 In many cases, the insurance companies must be compelled by the State Board.

-Call the Ramos Law Firm for your free consultation.
+Call Ramos & Law for your free consultation.